robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0106/README.md

-# ACS-85-0105
+# ACS-85-0106

 Cowbell

 ## Overview

-The code as is sums two squarewaves to create a cowbell sound ( roland style)
+The code as is sums two squarewaves to create a cowbell sound ( roland style).
+Its the same as ACS-85-0105 except that the two values are XOR'd.
+Its pretty similar...but worth A/Bing by ear.

 You can,  if you would like, disable the tuning and just stick with the classic frequencies or add a switch to toggle that.
 The code as is allows for tuning.